0mpurdy/dotfiles/fedora.md

 sudo dnf install i3 i3status dmenu i3lock xbacklight feh conky
 ```

+The configuration for i3 is located at `~/.config/i3/config`, it may be worth adding mouse key bindings from [this Reddit post](i3-mouse)

 Edit `~/.bash_profile` to set the default terminal emulator for i3

 ```